-POWER INVERTER (If Equipped)
+Power Inverter (If Equipped)

-The inverter uses 12-volt DC power from the coach batteries and transforms it into 60-cycle, 120-volt AC power to the rear TV and VCR.
+The inverter uses 12-volt DC power from the coach batteries and transforms it into 60-cycle, 120-volt AC power to run some of the appliances in the motor home.

-Because the inverter uses 12-volt power, extended use of any available appliance (TV or VCR) can run the batteries down.
-A switch is located in the bedroom to control inverter power.
-An automatic shut-down system built into the inverter can help prevent deep battery discharge.
+Because the inverter uses 12-volt power, extended use of any available appliance (TV, microwave, etc.) can run the batteries down.
+A low power indicator and automatic shut-down system built into the inverter can help prevent deep battery discharge.
 When the inverter shuts down, the batteries will require recharging through the converter when the motor home is plugged into external AC service or when operating the generator.
 The batteries will also be recharged by the chassis charging system while on the road.